-The 14 Teacher Supplies and Classroom Systems I Can’t Do Without.
-With Photos!
+The Teacher Supplies and Classroom Systems I Can’t Do Without

-When I left my teacher job in the pandemic, I had to bring all of my teacher stuff home.
+If I change teaching schools or teaching positions, all of my teacher stuff comes with me!
 I call it my traveling circus!
 My husband constantly asks if we can get rid of it, lol.

 It’s easy to lose track of time.
 2 minutes to glue something in, or a 30 second turn and talk can become a lot longer if I am not careful.
 So I definitely use a timer.
 I display the timer for all to see and it helps my students stay on task.
 I started with a kitchen timer that changes green, to yellow, to red as the time runs down.
 Helpful visual for everyone!
 Magnetized kitchen timers can stick to the whiteboard and are great!
 Now I pull up an online digital timer for free.
 After a few years of practice I am pretty good at multi-tasking.
 I can use the clock in the classroom and give verbal time reminders to students as I also do other things.